sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 Clients should treat node A and node B as belonging to the same family if ANY of these is true:

-* The client has server descriptors or microdescriptors for A and B, and A's descriptor lists B in its family line, and B's descriptor lists A in its family line.
+* The client has descriptors for A and B, and A's descriptor lists B in its family line, and B's descriptor lists A in its family line.

-* Client A has some combination of router descriptors and microdescriptors for A and B, and they both contain the same entry in their family-keys or family-cert.
+* Client A has descriptors for A and B, and they both contain the same entry in their family-keys or family-cert.

 ## Migration